 Joyann established Sunflower Environmental Compliance Group LLC in 2020, with the goal to create fun interactive trainings for the most seasoned professional, and to provide guidance of environmental compliance to industry.
-Joyann started Sunflower Environmental due to a series of unfortunate personal events from workplace fatalities and hometown environmental contamination, that she stand here today hoping Sunflower Environmental can help companies ensure the safety of their employees, and provide businesses with knowledge of EHS to help prevent future communities from her own negative experiences.
-For Sunflower’s are known for absorbing heavy toxics into their own tissues, we, sunflower environmental hope to help reduce those liabilities and risk for others.
+Joyann started Sunflower Environmental due to a series of unfortunate personal events from workplace fatalities and hometown environmental contamination.
+Today she hopes Sunflower Environmental can help companies ensure the safety of their employees, and provide businesses with knowledge of EHS to help prevent future communities from her own negative experiences.
+For Sunflower’s are known for absorbing heavy toxics into their own tissues, Sunflower Environmental hopes to help reduce those liabilities and risk for others.

 To serve our clients with integrity and passion, while providing them with comprehensive and customized training experiences, quality environmental services and aid in an overall reduction in their environmental liability and impact.